jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 The final merged individual fastq files were moved to individual directories in `01-data/public_data/prepped`

-> The FASTQ files are not provided here due to the large size.
+> :warning: FASTQ files are not provided here due to their large size.
+Please see corresponding locations described above

 <a id="r6-data-preprocessing"></a>
 ## R6 Data Preprocessing

-Now downloaded, we can begin preprocessing by performing a sequencing quality check, merge any of the PE data (as well as trimming low quality bases), remove any DNA that maps to the human genome (but preserving the statistics) and extract all-non human DNA for downstream processing.
+Now downloaded, we started preprocessing by performing a sequencing quality check, merged any of the PE data (as well as trimming low quality bases), removed any DNA that maps to the human genome (but preserving the statistics) and extracted all-non human DNA for downstream processing.

-We perform this in two different ways.
-When this project first started our build of EAGER was broken, so we made our own script version(s) (`02-scripts.backup/003-preprocessing_human_filtering.sh`, and `02-scripts.backup/004-preprocessing_human_filtering_premerged.sh`) utilising the same commands and tool versions as run by EAGER.
+We performed this in two different ways.
+When this project first started our local build of EAGER was broken, so I made our own script version(s) (`02-scripts.backup/003-preprocessing_human_filtering.sh`, and `02-scripts.backup/004-preprocessing_human_filtering_premerged.sh`) utilising the same commands and tool versions as run by EAGER.
 Once EAGER was fixed, we returned to using to this as it was more robust.
 The only addition to the script version was `samtools fastq` to convert unmapped reads (i.e. non-human reads, used for metagenomic screening) to FASTQ.

+The output of both methods of preprocessing was stored in `03-preprocessing/screening/human_filtering`.

-> The FASTQ files are not provided here due to the large size.
+> :warning: Output FASTQ files are not provided here due to their large size.

+Procedure is described in more detail in the next sections.

 <a id="r61-preprocessing"></a>
 ### R6.1 Preprocessing

 #### R6.1.1 Script Version

-Below I provide a loop that makes sure to run the script on libraries you have not already run that are present in the output directory.
-All you need to do is change the paths in the variables `INDIR` and `OUTDIR`.
+Below I provide a loop that made sure to run the script(s) on libraries we had not already run based on what was already present in the output directory.
+All we needed was to change the paths in the variables `INDIR` and `OUTDIR`.

-If you need to increase the number of cores of memory, you can modify this in the `CPU` and `MEM` variables in the script itself.
+> If you need to increase the number of cores of memory, you can
+> modify this in the `CPU` and `MEM` variables in the script itself.

-You will need to check if this manual script is working correctly manually, as I didn't have time to inbuilt checks.
-You can do this by checking all the fields in the output of the next script (below) are filled with numbers.
+You will need to check if these 'manual' scripts are working correctly manually, as I didn't have time to in-built checks.
+We verified this by checking all the fields in the output of the statistics script ([see here](r622-statistics)) was filled with numbers.

-An example is below with 'premerged' script.
+An example of the loop using with 'premerged' script is as follow (remove the `_premerged` section of the script name to run for 'raw' FASTQs)

 ```bash
 ## Cycle through INDIR corresponding to each type of data (paired/single, hiseq/nextseq, pre-merged etc.)